Meet Our Pastors

-Rev. Todd Scoggins serves as the Associate Pastor for Congregational Life at the Cathedral of Hope, United Church of Christ (UCC) in Dallas, Texas.
+The Reverend Todd Scoggins serves as Associate Pastor at Cathedral of Hope, United Church of Christ (UCC) in Dallas, Texas.
 Todd received his Bachelor of Science degree in Business (BSB) from Oklahoma City University and his Master of Divinity (M.Div) degree from Phillips Theological Seminary in Tulsa, Oklahoma.

 Before moving to Dallas, Todd served as Associate Pastor for Congregational Care at First United Methodist Church in Oklahoma City.
 He enjoys meeting new people, caring for those who are hurting and helping everyone become familiar with the various ministries at Cathedral of Hope.
 “One of the goals we have at Cathedral of Hope is to have every member in ministry and every ministry in mission.
-I believe when people become active participants in their community they naturally become missionaries of goodwill” says Scoggins.
+I believe when people become active participants in their community of faith they naturally become missionaries of goodwill by serving others” says Scoggins.

 Todd served as the Director of Development for Cathedral of Hope prior to joining the ministerial staff and was ordained as a clergy in full standing within the United Church of Christ here at Cathedral of Hope on May 4, 2013.
-Todd has four children; One daughter is attending college in Oklahoma and two sons and a daughter, reside near Frisco, TX.
+Todd has four children; One daughter and one son are attending colleges in Oklahom and Nebraska while his other son and daughter reside near Frisco, TX.
 Todd and his partner, Paul Rumsey, reside in Dallas and share their passion for God, for others and for the inclusive message of God’s love at Cathedral of Hope.